 After three or four hours, scoop out some of the sugar from the center of each skull half, leaving a thick border around.
 Do not skip this step!
 It’s important because the sugar is so thick that it will take longer to dry and can trap moisture inside.

 Once you’ve removed the extra sugar, allow them to dry hollow-side-up overnight.

-With the extra sugar that you have left and have scooped out, you can reuse to make one batch of the small molds if you have one.
 If the sugar feels a little dry, sprinkle a little bit of water onto the sugar with your hand and mix it again.